msande231/msande231.github.io/index.markdown

 ## Course structure and evaluation
 The class is organized around two lectures per week.
 Generally speaking, the first lecture of each week will on the technology, with the second lecture of the week being focused on impacts and evaluations.
 Lectures are designs to be discussion-driven, espcially when we debate conclusions from the impacts and evalutations literature.

-There are three problem sets and a project.
+There are two problem sets and a project.
 See the weekly schedule below for a timeline.
 There are no quizzes, midterms, or exams.
 All submissions are due on Canvas by the start of lecture (9am) on the described days.
-Attendance is expected but not strictly mandatory.
+Attendance is expected (and participation part of the grade) but not strictly mandatory.

 Homework assignments are to be done in groups of 2-3, and the final project in groups of 2-5.
 You are strongly encouraged to form interdisciplinary teams for both the homework and project.
 All group members should be involved in completing each part of the homework assignments (i.e., think pair programming as opposed to divide-and-conquer).
 Projects are fine to divide-and-conquer.